opposj/ORLFace_with_SVM/README.md

 # ORLFace_with_SVM
-My implementation of ORLFace classification using SVM
+My implementation of ORLFace classification using SVM.